luau-lang/site/src/content/docs/reference/api.md

 double luaL_checknumber(lua_State* L, int narg);
 ```

-Checks for a `number` argument (or a string convertible to a number), and throws an invalid argument type error otherwise.
+Checks for a `number` argument (or a string convertible to a `number`), and throws an invalid argument type error otherwise.
 Returns the double number value.

 ```c
 double luaL_optnumber(lua_State* L, int narg, double def);
 ```

-Checks for an optional `number` argument (or a string convertible to a number), if the argument is not provided or `nil`, returns the `def` value, otherwise calls `luaL_checknumber`.
+Checks for an optional `number` argument (or a string convertible to a `number`), if the argument is not provided or `nil`, returns the `def` value, otherwise calls `luaL_checknumber`.
 Returns the double number value.

 ```c
 int luaL_checkinteger(lua_State* L, int narg);
 ```

-Checks for a `number` argument (or a string convertible to a number), and throws an invalid argument type error otherwise.
+Checks for a `number` argument (or a string convertible to a `number`), and throws an invalid argument type error otherwise.
-Returns the int number value.
+Returns the int number value (truncating towards 0).

 ```c
 int luaL_optinteger(lua_State* L, int narg, int def);
 ```

-Checks for an optional `number` argument (or a string convertible to a number), if the argument is not provided or `nil`, returns the `def` value, otherwise calls `luaL_checkinteger`.
+Checks for an optional `number` argument (or a string convertible to a `number`), if the argument is not provided or `nil`, returns the `def` value, otherwise calls `luaL_checkinteger`.
-Returns the int number value.
+Returns the int number value (truncating towards 0).

 ```c
 unsigned luaL_checkunsigned(lua_State* L, int narg);
 ```

-Checks for a `number` argument (or a string convertible to a number), and throws an invalid argument type error otherwise.
+Checks for a `number` argument (or a string convertible to a `number`), and throws an invalid argument type error otherwise.
-Returns the unsigned number value.
+Returns the unsigned number value (truncating towards 0).

 ```c
 unsigned luaL_optunsigned(lua_State* L, int narg, unsigned def);
 ```

-Checks for an optional `number` argument (or a string convertible to a number), if the argument is not provided or `nil`, returns the `def` value, otherwise calls `luaL_checkunsigned`.
+Checks for an optional `number` argument (or a string convertible to a `number`), if the argument is not provided or `nil`, returns the `def` value, otherwise calls `luaL_checkunsigned`.
-Returns the unsigned number value.
+Returns the unsigned number value (truncating towards 0).

 ```c
 int64_t luaL_checkinteger64(lua_State* L, int narg);